teutinc/sizes-by-types/README.md

     -v or --verbose           -- verbose output
-    -h or --human-readable    -- display size in human readable format -k or --kilobytes         -- display size in kilobytes --help                    -- print help
+    -h or --human-readable    -- display size in human readable format -k or --kilobytes         -- display size in kilobytes -s or --sort              -- sort the results by their sizes (ascendingly) -r or --reverse-sort      -- reverse sort
+    --help                    -- print help
     --version                 -- print version
 ```